|South Carolina State Sales Tax for 2016||Maximum Municipal Sales Tax|

 What is the South Carolina Sales Tax?

-Local governments in South Carolina are allowed to add a local sales tax of up to 3 percent on top of the SC state sales tax for all qualifying sales in their jurisdiction - so the actual sales tax paid on any purchase in South Carolina can be up to 9% depending on location.
+Local governments in South Carolina are allowed to add a local sales tax of up to 3.000 percent on top of the SC state sales tax for all qualifying sales in their jurisdiction - in practice, the actual sales tax paid on any purchase in South Carolina can be up to 8.5% depending on location.

 South Carolina charges a variety of sales taxes, including taxes at local and county levels plus hospitality and tourism taxes.
 The maximum tax rate of 10.5% is charged in Charleston, and additional excise taxes bring the tax rate on mixed drinks in tourist destination Myrtle Beach up to 16.5%.
 The vast majority of SC's counties charge a local sales tax of 1% to 3%.